Welcome to Baseball’s Home!

 What are timed tickets?

 Timed ticketing provides each guest with a specific time and date to enter the Hall of Fame.
-This allows us to coordinate the admission process with a reduced Museum capacity, thereby limiting the number of people in the Museum and waiting in line at any one time.

 With timed ticketing, is there a limit to the amount of time I can remain in the Museum?